 - Toss or seal paper and cardboard products.

 - Vacuum thoroughly, especially where the carpet meets the baseboard.

 - Vacuum mattresses and box springs, focusing on the cracks and crevices or the buttons and tuffs of upholstered furniture.

 - Remove your vacuum bag immediately, seal it and dump it.

 - Have the carpet and furniture professionally steamed.

 We take it from there, treating seams and cracks where bed bugs hide, including mattresses, box springs and upholstered furniture.

 After treatment we recommend that you bug-proof your bed with an “encasement system,” kit that can be purchased online.
-Prices start at $170 and include mattress and box spring enclosures and pillow protectors.
 If you have already had bed bugs, the encasement seals them inside to die in a few months.
 It also keeps new ones out permanently.

 HOW DO YOU PREVENT A RE-INFESTATION?